snigo/color/README.md

 ### `LabColor`

-Creates instanse of LabColor
+Creates instance of LabColor

 ```js
 new LabColor(descriptor);
 ```

-Takes color descriptor object as only parameter:
+Takes color descriptor object as the only parameter:
 | **Property**  | **Type**   | **Default value**                    | **Notes**                                      |
 |---------------|------------|--------------------------------------|------------------------------------------------|
 | `lightness`   | `number`   |                                      | Lightness value in 0...1 range                 |